chrisinmtown/ask-mr-protocol/ask-mr-protocol-nr-3.md

 intrusion of protocol which can cause damage to perfectly legal mail messages.
 The SMTP specification uses a line consisting of a single period to terminate transmission of the text of a message.
-Any lines in the message which already consist of a single V are to be changed to and fixed at the far end.
+Any lines in the message which already consist of a single '.' are to be changed to and fixed at the far end.
 However, some network implementors prefer to boldly paint the network canvas in sweeping strokes, and leave the detail work to others.
 The result is that many mail systems will do